Battle of Porto Praya: Aftermath

-Suffren gathered his fleet together outside the harbour to assess damage and make repairs.
+Suffren gathered his squadron together outside the harbour to assess damage and make repairs.
 Terror and Infernal had got out to sea and the French fired on them.
 Despite being set on fire, Terror escaped and her crew extinguished the flames.
-The French captured Infernal, and captured Captain Henry D'Esterre Darby and some sailors and soldiers.
+The French captured Infernal and her captain Master and Commander Henry D'Esterre Darby along with a number of other British military personnel and civilian sailors.

-Johnstone got his squadron ready and came out of the harbour in pursuit about three hours later.
+Johnstone got his fleet ready and came out of the harbour in pursuit about three hours later.
 Suffren adopted an aggressive line, and Johnstone, some of whose ships — especially — had suffered significant damage, chose not to renew the battle, and returned to the harbour to effect repairs.
 However, before he returned, he succeeded in recovering Infernal.
 Her remaining crew had recaptured her while the prize crew were off their guard.
-Alternatively, her prize crew abandoned her at the approach of the British squadron.
+Alternatively, her prize crew abandoned her at the approach of the British fleet.
 Their prize crews also abandoned and Edward, and the British recovered the vessels a few days later.

-Suffren's squadron reached the Cape of Good Hope on 21 June, with the troop convoys arriving nine days later.
-After spending a month there for repair and refit, he left 500 men for the defence of the Dutch colony and proceeded on to Ile de France.
-Johnstone, however, still headed for the Cape and arrived in July and at Saldanha Bay took five Dutch East Indies vessels as prizes.
-He then made his way back to England.
+Suffren's squadron reached the Cape Colony on 21 June, with the troop convoys arriving nine days later.
+After spending a month there for repair and refit, he left 500 troops at the Cape Colony and proceeded on to the French colony of Isle de France.
+Johnstone, however, still headed for the Cape Colony and arrived in July and captured five Dutch East Indiamen at Saldanha Bay on 21 July.
+He subsequently returned to England with his fleet.